diwashrestha/diwashrestha/content/posts/Statistics_R.md

 ### Mode

-Mode is a value in data that has highest frequency and useful when the differences are non-numeric and seldom occur.
+Mode is a value in data that that is repeated more often than any other.

 ```R
 y <- table(mtcars$gear)